 The relationship between an accountholder and consumer lender is extensively regulated by federal, state and local consumer protection laws.
 With respect to consumer revolving credit accounts owned by the bank, the most significant federal laws include the federal Truth-in-Lending, Equal Credit Opportunity, Fair Credit Reporting, Gramm-Leach-Bliley and Dodd-Frank Acts.
 These statutes, among other things, impose disclosure requirements, provide substantive consumer rights, prohibit discrimination against certain protected classes of applicants/borrowers, regulate the furnishing and use of credit report information, provide financial privacy protections, require safe and sound banking practices and prohibit unfair, deceptive and abusive trade practices.
 Other laws and regulations may affect collection practices.
-The Truth-in-Lending Act and Regulation Z require disclosure of the cost of credit and other matters before and when an account is opened and at the end of monthly billing cycles and, in addition, limit accountholder liability for unauthorized use, prohibit certain practices in extending credit, and impose certain limitations on the type of accountrelated charges that may be imposed.
+The Truth-in-Lending Act and Regulation Z require disclosure of the cost of credit and other matters before and when an account is opened and at the end of monthly billing cycles and, in addition, limit accountholder liability for unauthorized use, prohibit certain practices in extending credit, and impose certain limitations on the type of accountrelated charges that may be issued.
 In addition, accountholders are entitled under this law to have payments and credits applied to their accounts promptly and to require billing errors to be resolved promptly.
 In addition, pursuant to the CARD Act, the federal Truth-in-Lending Act was amended to (a) require advance notice of any changes in interest rates or fees and other significant changes to the terms of a credit card account and (b) prohibit generally rate increases on existing credit card account balances.
 These and other consumer protection laws and regulations currently in effect, any consumer protection laws and regulations subsequently enacted or implemented, and changes in their regulatory application or judicial interpretation may (i) make it more difficult for the bank to originate additional accounts or for the servicer to collect payments on the receivables, (ii) reduce the finance charges and other fees that the bank or its affiliates can charge on credit card account balances, or (iii) cause cardholders to reduce their credit card usage.
 As a result, the effective yield of credit card accounts may be reduced, and a pay out event or an early redemption event could occur and could result in an acceleration of payment or reduced payments on your notes.
-See "Risk Factors- Changes to consumer protection laws, including in their application or interpretation, may impede origination or collection efforts, change cardholder use patterns, or alter timing and amount of collections, any of which may result in acceleration of or reduction in payment on your notes" in this prospectus for a more complete description of the CARD Act and the implications associated with it.
-Accounts are generally established using standardized documentation.
-Thus, many borrowers may be similarly situated insofar as the provisions of their respective disclosures and contractual obligations are concerned.
-Accordingly, allegations of violations of the provisions of applicable federal or state consumer protection laws could potentially result in a large putative class of claimants asserting such claims.
-There is no assurance that such claims will not be asserted against the bank, the transferor or the master trust.
+See "Risk Factors- Changes to consumer protection laws, including in their application or interpretation, may impede origination or collection efforts, change cardholder use patterns, or alter timing and amount of collections, any of which may result in acceleration of or reduction in payment on your notes" in this prospectus for a more complete description of the CARD Act and the risks associated with it.